rzfeeser/ansible-custom-modules-nasa-api/README.md

 #### Using Ansible to access NASA Earth Observatory Natural Event Tracker (EONET) Event API with nasa_eonet_event

-Start by reviewing the example playbook within this repository.
+Start by reviewing the example playbook within this repository. *NOTE: There is no requirement to use an API KEY with this service*

 After the `nasa_eonet_event` tasks runs, the JSON data returned by the EONET Event API service will be converted to YAML and saved in the format `eonet-YYYY-MM-DDtoYYYY-MM-DD.yml`.
 By default this file will appear in the local folder.
 However, the save path can be controlled by the user.
 This module will only show **CHANGED** if the YAML output file is created.